juriad/advent-2020/README.md

 * Scala - JVM languages will be next year
 * Goby - Does not have documentation (404)
 * Smalltalk - Could start GUI but could not do anything; poor documentation maybe
+* Scratch, Snap! - Cannot be run from a command line
+* Oz, Mozart - incompatible with Boost 1.7
+* FoxPro  - not for Linux